There are unusual plants to be found the world over…

 My number four goes to the orchids.
 No other plant family has a greater diversity of flowers and some of them are downright bizarre.
 The flying duck orchid, for example, looks and smells like a female insect, and attracts male insects which to attempt to mate with the flowers, and in so doing, they bring about cross fertilisation.
 The fact it looks to our eyes exactly like a duck in flight is a wonderful coincidence.

 Arums.
 I just love them all.
 This exquisite group of plants has a myriad of shapes, sizes and colours.
-Last spring I encountered a beautiful specimen of Arum dioscoridis growing in a rocky gorge in Cyprus – a moment I won’t forget.
+Last spring I encountered a beautiful specimen of Arum dioscoridis growing in a rocky gorge in Cyprus and it was a moment I won’t forget.

 Number seven goes to Hooker’s Lips.
 The bright red, shiny bracts may look like a Warhol painting, but this is, believe it or not, a real plant!
 Always a crowd pleaser this one.

 There’s nothing more sinister than a writhing mass of dodder stems.
-This is a real ‘Little Shop of Horrors’ kind of plant.
-It lassos other green plants and steals food from them.
+This is a real ‘Little Shop of Horrors’ kind of plant because it lassos other green plants and steals food from them.
 I recently saw whole shrubs engulfed by yellow tangled masses of this greedy parasitic plant in the Canary Islands.
 A menacing sight!

 Bat pitcher plant

-The bat pitcher plant.
+And finally, the bat pitcher plant.
 Most pitcher plants attract, trap and digest insect prey as a source of nutrients.
-This one though has almost lost its ability to trap insects and instead houses bats.
+However, this one has almost lost its ability to trap insects and instead houses bats.
 The bats use the pitchers as a place to rest and to hide from predators.
 In exchange for providing a resting place for the bats, the plant benefits from the nutrients released from the animals’ droppings.
 What a beautiful example of evolution of a mutualistic relationship between a plant and an animal.